tidalcycles/vortex/README.md

 `pip install -r requirements` <br>
 `pip install -e .` <br>

-link-python needs to be installed separately, instructions will follow
+link-python needs to be installed separately, instructions will follow. <br>
+Once build, place the lib directory at the same level as `play.py`